-1) When should I have my child baptized?
+When should I have my child baptized?

-Even if your child was not baptized as an infant (or before the age of reason – 7 years old), we would like to work with you to see that your child in brought into sacramental union with the Church.
+Even if your child was not baptized as an infant (or before the age of reason – about 7 years old), we would love to help you provide your child the graces God grants through the sacrament of Baptism.

-2) What if my child is older than 7 years of age?
+What if my child is older than 7 years of age?

-3) Must both parents be Catholic?
+Do both parents have to be Catholic?

-4) What if the parents of the child are not married?
+What if the parents of the child are not married?

-6) What if we were not married in the Catholic Church?
+What if we were not married in the Catholic Church?

-* An active member, as defined by the Archdiocese of Atlanta, is registered with a parish, attends Mass on a regular basis, supports the parish through the consistent giving of time, talent, and financial resources in support of your parish, and receives regular mailings and communications from the parish.
+An active member, as defined by the Archdiocese of Atlanta, is registered with a parish, attends Mass on a regular basis, supports the parish through the consistent giving of time, talent, and financial resources in support of your parish, and receives regular mailings and communications from the parish.
 For Christ the King members, we ask that you be a registered member for at least three months prior to scheduling the baptism.